 Prime members have two-day fast shipping and all Amazon.com customers can get free shipping on eligible orders.
 When you list products for FBA, they are eligible for free shipping.

-Only qualified FBA qualifying list appears with the Prime logo, so customers know that Amazon handles packaging, delivery, customer service, and returns, but qualifying for the listing is not available for all sellers.
+Only qualified FBA lists appear with the Prime logo, so customers know that Amazon handles packaging, delivery, customer service, and returns, but qualifying for the listing is not available for all sellers.

 Storage Fee Increases